An heritage to discover

 By Michael Walsh

-Boarded-up door and former windows, covered with bricks, on the side of the former 1920s Falle’s grocery market.
+Boarded-up door and windows, covered with bricks, on the side of the former 1920s Falle’s grocery market.

 Westmount Park – Cannon Footprints

 Footprints of one of two large artillery pieces – manufactured by I. H. King in England, in 1801, and believed to be used in the war of 1812-14.
 They were placed in the park, in 1899, by the Westmount Lodge Sons of England.
 Children used to love playing on these!

 Sign, on a loading dock door, attesting to the former staff’s deep attachment to the hospital before its closure.
 The hospital was one of nine area hospitals, closed in 1997, by the Quebec government as a cost-cutting measure.
 The building now houses the YMCA and the Batshaw Youth & Family Centres.

 George M. Webster residence (1897) – Webster Brothers & Parkes – manufacturers of wood mantels, mosaic floors and fireplace goods.
 Their offices were located at 694 Craig Street.

 H. S. Dunning residence (1897) – manager of the Windsor Hotel.